variemai/YAC_SIM/README.md

 Created for the purposes of Computer Organization (CS-225) course CSD, University of Crete.

 ## How To Use YAC Simulator
-After runing the simulator executable
+After running the simulator executable

 - Insert the memory characteristics:
   1. **Memory Size** in **Bytes**